IndexZer0/eloquent-filtering/README.md

 You can specify that `Filter::field()`, `Filter::relation()` and `Filter::custom()` filters must be required.

 - When a required filter is not used, a `RequiredFilterException` is thrown.
-- `RequiredFilterException` extends laravels `ValidationException`.
+- `RequiredFilterException` extends Laravels `ValidationException`.
   - You can let this bubble up to your controller for the default laravel 422 response.
 - This exception **CAN NOT** be [suppressed](#suppressing-exceptions).